How to choose the right moving company in Austin before you regret it

 They want a large deposit upfront

 Most reputable local movers don’t require deposits for standard moves.
 If a company asks for a large cash deposit before they’ve moved a single box, be cautious.
-Payment at the end of the move, once you’ve confirmed everything arrived safely, is the standard.
+Payment at the end of the move, once you’ve confirmed everything arrived safely, is the standard in Austin.

 They don’t have a physical address or branded trucks